Indiana Criminal Defense – Alcohol Charges

 Under Indiana law, it is a Class B misdemeanor for a person to be in a public place in a state of intoxication caused by the person’s use of alcohol (or a controlled substance) if the person:(1) endangers the person’s life; (2) endangers the life of another person; (3) breaches the peace or is in imminent danger of breaching the peace; or (4) harasses, annoys, or alarms another person.
 (I.C.
 7.1-5-1-3).

-In other words, if you are out in public, either on the street, in a bar or at Klipsch Music Center, and you are drunk or under the influence and are in such as state as to endanger yourself or others or are simply just annoying, you are at risk for being cited or arrested for public intoxication.
+In other words, if you are out in public, either on the street, in a bar, or at Klipsch Music Center, and you are drunk or under the influence and are a danger to yourself or others, you are at risk for being cited or arrested for public intoxication.

 Possession of Alcohol by a Minor (Underage Drinking)